We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Well, the straight answer is that it depends on what you weigh.
 According to Harvard Medical School, you can calculate a rough calorie-burn figure from your weight and the speed of your activity.
-Depending on your current weight and how fast you’re walking (having a larger body and walking faster both burn more), you could probably expect to burn between 500 and 800 calories on a 10-mile jaunt.
+It also depends on variables like incline of the terrain you’re walking.

 It’s widely believed that you’ll burn more calories the faster you walk.
 So, if you power through those 10 miles, you’ll have burned off more calories and be home faster to get on with all the other stuff you need to do in your day.

 However, if you have a bit of a larger body and walking fast is hard right now?
 Don’t sweat it.
 Even a slow walk is going to be better than no walk at all!